Jodenee/Voyager/docs/Reference/OptionalSendMessageInfo.md

 <br />

 ### ThreadName
-A [*string*](https://create.roblox.com/docs/scripting/luau/strings) containing the name of the thread that will be created.
+A [*string*](https://create.roblox.com/docs/scripting/luau/strings) containing the name of the forum thread that will be created.

 ???+ info
     The webhook's channel **must** be a forum channel for this to have an effect!